zuzuleinen/medium2hugo/README.md

 ### Images

-If the Medium story contains any images they are saved in a `./images` directory:
+If the Medium story contains any images, they are saved in a `./images` directory:

 ```shell